 YouThrive

-Embedded in middle and high schools in Sonoma and Marin counties, YouThrive’s successful early intervention program consists of 10-week sessions (fall and spring) for students who have been referred by school administration, law enforcement or parents because of additional needed social-emotional support, truancy, failing grades, seriously challenging behavior, gang activity, or drug and alcohol use.
-The program includes:
+Embedded in schools in Sonoma and Marin counties, YouThrive serves students in grades K-12.
+The program’s successful early intervention program consists of weekly sessions (fall and spring) for students who are referred by school counselors and staff, youth-serving organizations, or parents to address social-emotional challenges, truancy, failing grades, disruptive behavior, gang activity, or drug and alcohol use.
+Depending on the age-level, the program includes:

-• Workshops addressing anger management, communication, life skills, gang prevention, and restorative justice as well as higher education
+• Workshops addressing anger management, communication, mental health challenges, life skills, gang prevention, and restorative justice as well as higher education

-• Daylong excursions and wilderness adventure trips to incentivize positive behavior, introduce therapeutic nature experiences,and provide opportunities to practice skills learned in workshops
+• Daylong excursions and wilderness adventure trips for middle and high school students to incentivize positive behavior, introduce therapeutic nature experiences, and provide opportunities to practice skills learned in workshops

 • Regular monitoring of grades, school attendance, and disciplinary actions